All Products

 image

-Step 5: Write and debug Python code
+Step 5: Program and debug in Python

 Important

-Preset file name: ec_item_rec.py
+Preset file name: ec_item_rec.py.

 image